Chatbots' benefits are proven, but are chatbots the right tool for your unique business needs? These six questions will help you assess your options.

 7 Keys for Optimizing a CX Chatbot

-As an Automated Customer Experience (ACX) Consultant here at Ada, I work with clients to launch their bots, gather feedback, and optimize their automation strategies as their business’ needs change.
-I’ve seen first-hand what great ACX looks like, and what it takes to provide consistent, top-of-the-line service that your customers will love.
+As an Automated Customer Experience (ACX) Consultant here at Ada, I work with clients to launch their chatbots, gather feedback, and optimize their automation strategies as their business’ needs change.
+I’ve seen first-hand what great ACX looks like, and what it takes to provide consistent, top-of-the-line customer service that your clients will love.

 The first secret I’ll share is that optimization is a continuous process.
 A bot builder’s job is never done - that’s one of my favourite things to share with my clients.

 Your bot should grow with your business.
 So how do you keep your bot in top shape and continue providing quality customer support as your business evolves?

 There are so many possible changes that can be made to bots!
 It can be difficult to know where to start and what to optimize.
 Luckily, I have the seven key considerations to help get you started.

 When it comes to optimizing your chatbot, the first step is creating a clear and detailed picture of your customer.